galatea-associates/poc-domain-data-gen/README.md

 ## Google Drive Location

-The default Google Drive folder id in the config is “1xTc_fiiIoNxrmHFgviJR1FxlUtdgXSSv“ which points to a folder accessible to anyone within Galatea called “FUSE-Test-Data-Gen-Uploads” accessible [here](https://drive.google.com/drive/folders/1xTc_fiiIoNxrmHFgviJR1FxlUtdgXSSv?usp=sharing)
+The default Google Drive folder id in the config is “1xTc_fiiIoNxrmHFgviJR1FxlUtdgXSSv“ which points to a folder accessible to anyone within Galatea.
+The folder is called “FUSE-Test-Data-Gen-Uploads” and is accessible [here](https://drive.google.com/drive/folders/1xTc_fiiIoNxrmHFgviJR1FxlUtdgXSSv?usp=sharing).

 When files are uploaded to Google drive, they will be uploaded into a folder with the current UTC time (HHMMSS) as the name with a parent folder with today's date (YYYY-MM-DD) as the name.
 If the folder doesn't exist for today, it will be created.

 When uploading to Google Drive for the first time, you will be required to login using your Galatea Google account, a browser window should automatically load to allow you do this.
 Once you have done this, an authentication token file "token.pickle" will be downloaded onto your machine.
 When running the service remotely, it is important to ensure that a valid token.pickle file exists in the same directory as the application.